mnemnion/orb/doc/md/compile/compiler.md

    return sub(sha512(str),1,64)
 end
 ```

-#### \_moduleName\(path, project\)
+#### _moduleName(path, project)

 This takes a Path and a string for the project and derives a plausible module
-name from it\.
+name from it.

-This encodes certain assumptions which I would like to loosen, later\.
+This encodes certain assumptions which I would like to loosen, later.

 Every time I work with directories I'm reminded what an awkward way to
-organize information they are\.
-Yet here we are\.\.\.
+organize information they are.
+Yet here we are...

-\#Todo
-sure that stupid Dropbox and Time Machine artifacts don't end up in our
-Codex to begin with\.

-Hmm\.
-Actually a file watcher has to guard against those as well\.
-Point being,
+#Todo the weird_path -> good_path pipeline shouldn't be necessary, if we make
-they should never make it here to begin with\.
+they should never make it here to begin with.

 ```lua
 local function _moduleName(path, project)